delize/delize.github.io/blog/_posts/2020-09-22-authorizing-mongodb-atlas-users-against-oktas-ldap-groups.markdown

         Query Template: {% raw %}ou=groups,dc=yourdomain,dc=okta,dc=com?dn?one?(&(objectClass=groupofUniqueNames)(uniqueMember={USER})){% endraw %}

-Once configured,, you should be able to use Okta's LDAP Interface in MongoDB Atlas and have successful Authorization results!
+Once configured, you should be able to use Okta's LDAP Interface in MongoDB Atlas and have successful Authorization results!